-Due to the protracted nature of pending lawsuit settlements, the demand for lawsuit loans has skyrocketed in recent times.
+Due to the protracted nature of the pending settlement process, the demand for lawsuit loans has skyrocketed in recent times.
 As such, if you are looking to get pre-settlement funding, know that you are not the only one — there are countless other people out there doing the same.

 Thankfully, you don’t have to look further because you just found the right lawsuit lending company to help you — Baker Street Legal Funding.

-Before you apply for a lawsuit cash advance and sign on the dotted line, you must make sure that pending lawsuit loans are right for you.
-At Baker Street Legal Funding, we always insist that you familiarize yourself with the realities of this borrowing tool.
+Before you apply for a lawsuit cash advance and sign on the dotted line, you should make sure that a pending lawsuit loan is right for you.
+Let us help you in this journey, so you familiarize yourself with the realities of this borrowing tool.

-Let’s step on the brakes for a bit and address the top 7 questions about pre-settlement legal funding that are making the rounds.
+Let’s step on the brakes for a bit and address the top 7 frequently asked questions about lawsuit cash advances that are making the rounds.

 In this article:

 - What are the release amounts for cash advances on pending lawsuits?

 - What interest rates do lenders charge on pending settlement loans?